CalfCrusher/JavaAndroidReverseShell/README.md

 ## Disclaimer:

-*This is for educational use only.*
+For educational use only !
 Java code was taken from https://gist.github.com/malacupa/3a98285ad67c98386f7e798b25ef808c#file-reverseshell-java
 <br />All credits goes to original developer